Rays vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have put together a 47-18 record in games they were listed as the moneyline favorite (winning 72.3% of those games).
+- The Rays are 47-19 in games they were listed as the moneyline favorite (winning 71.2% of those games).

-- Tampa Bay has not played a game with moneyline odds of -400 or shorter.
+- Tampa Bay has gone 7-1 (winning 87.5% of its games) when it has played as moneyline favorites of -275 or shorter.

-- The implied moneyline probablility in this matchup gives the Rays an 80% chance to win.
+- The Rays have a 73.3% chance to win this contest based on the moneyline's implied probability.

-- Tampa Bay has had an over/under set by oddsmakers 77 times, and have combined with opponents to go over the total in 43 of those games (43-30-4).
+- Tampa Bay has played in 78 games with a set over/under, and have combined with its opponents to go over the total 44 times (44-30-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!